APTrust/userguide/docs/index.md

 We'll reply to your email with the following:

-* Information on how to log in to your Pharos account.
-Pharos is our online registry, showing what you have deposited with APTrust and exposing the features you'll need to restore, delete, query, and audit your materials.
+* Information on how to log in to your Registry account.
+Registry is our online registry, showing what you have deposited with APTrust and exposing the features you'll need to restore, delete, query, and audit your materials.

 * A set of AWS credentials that you'll use to upload matierials to our system.

 ## First Steps

-Once your local administrator has access to Pharos, they can add new users and/or adminstrators for your institution.
-Pharos users have access to all features except:
+Once your local administrator has access to Registry, they can add new users and/or adminstrators for your institution.
+Registry users have access to all features except:

 * Adding and deactivating user accounts.
 * Approving requests to delete materials from the repository.

-Pharos administrators can do both of the above.
+Registry administrators can do both of the above.

 If you're new to APTrust, you will likely start out by using our demo system to fine-tune your ingest workflows.
 Once you are able to push materials successfully into the demo repository, you can begin using the production system.